P4UL-M/projet_python_Book/README.md

 - execute the main file or the App.pyw

 - the App is divised in 4 tab :
-  - first the home page where you can see the recommandation of the user connected,the last books added, the last
+  - first the home page where you can see the recommandation of the user connected,the last books added, the last books read
-  - books read by the user
   - second the search tab to search a user or a book
-  - third to connect as/create a user, or see its infos, edit it or delete it
+  - third to connect as/create a user, or see its information, edit it or delete it
   - fourth to add a book

 - to see a book you just have to double click on it in the main page or the search tab